Office of Federal Contract Compliance Programs (OFCCP)

 Equal Employment Opportunity Commission (EEOC): Facts about Discrimination based on Sexual Orientation, or Transgender (Gender Identity) Status

 The Equal Employment Opportunity Commission is a federal agency charged with enforcing laws prohibiting workplace discrimination under the authority of Title VII of the Civil Rights Act of 1964 (Title VII), among other civil rights laws.
 In 2012, the EEOC held, in Macy v.
 Holder, that discrimination against a transgender individual is considered sex discrimination.
 The decision highlighted that Title VII prohibits discrimination not only on the basis of biological sex, but also prohibits discrimination based on gender stereotyping.
-To view the Macy decision, click here.
+Macy decision.

 Equality Federation is an organization dedicated to promoting equality for LGBT individuals.
 The Equality Federation created an interactive map called the Movement Advancement Project (MAP).
 The MAP website provides users with a snapshot of LGBT information that includes, but is not limited to, state LGBT population demographics, state LGBT laws, and listings of local municipalities and counties with non–discrimination ordinances.